Apert Syndrome

 1. Physical Examination: Doctors will assess the physical characteristics of the patient, including skull shape, facial features, and hand and foot abnormalities.

-2. Imaging Tests: X-rays and CT scans can provide detailed images of the skull and hands, helping to confirm the diagnosis.
+2. Imaging Tests: X-rays and scans can provide detailed images of the skull and hands, helping to confirm the diagnosis.

 3. Genetic Testing: A blood sample can be tested to identify mutations in the FGFR2 gene, confirming the presence of Apert syndrome.